North Carolina Chemical Injury Network

 Neurotoxicity

-The acute neurotoxic effects of organic solvent exposure in workers and laboratory
+The acute neurotoxic effects of organic solvent exposure in workers and

-animals are narcosis, anesthesia, central nervous system (CNS)depression, respiratory
+animals are narcosis, anesthesia, central nervous system (CNS)depression,

 arrest, unconsciousness, and death.